 Pala’au State Park is located in the mountains north of Kualapu’u at the end of Kalae Highway.
-This is only state park on Molokai.
-But it is of the most popular places to visit on the island.
-It is open daily to the public.
+This is only state park on the island and the second of two Molokai parks.
+But it is one of the most popular places to visit on the island.
+It’s open daily to the public.
 While there are no entrance fees, donations are accepted.

 The park stretches over 233 acres.
 Here, you can view stunning landscapes of pastures and forests of eucalyptus and koa trees.
 It also offers stunning panoramas of sea cliffs and the famous Kalaupapa National Historical Park below.
 The terrain varies from dense forests to rocky trails and features hillsides filled with lush vegetation.